Dissecting Microbial Community Structure and Heterogeneity via Multivariate Covariate-Adjusted Clustering: Application to the Upper-airway Microbiota and Asthma Study on Children Application to the Upper-airway Microbiota and Asthma Study on Children

-To investigate the sources of heterogeneity among the three identified clusters, we examined the estimated covariate coefficients by DMMR model in Figure~\ref{app:fig:coef}.
-A total of $17$ relevant covariates were identified, including $12$ with homogeneous effects and $5$ with heterogeneous effects.
+To investigate the sources of heterogeneity among the three identified clusters, we examined the estimated covariate coefficients from the DMMR model in Figure~\ref{app:fig:coef}.
+A total of $18$ relevant covariates were identified, including $15$ with homogeneous effects and $3$ with heterogeneous effects.
+The $15$ homogeneous covariates have effects shared across all three clusters, whereas the $3$ heterogeneous covariates, namely, ``parent\_ast8'', ``eczema1'', and ``steroid1'', have cluster-specific effects that differ across clusters.
+Note that the cluster-specific effect of ``parent\_ast8'' is shrunk to exactly zero in the \textit{Mixed-pathobiont} cluster by the cluster-specific sparsity penalty.
 For example, both ``eczema1'' and ``steroid1'' had significantly different coefficients across the three clusters.
-Focusing on their effects on the Staphylococcus and Streptococcus taxa, it indicated that having eczema or using steroids is associated with a higher proportion of Staphylococcus and a lower proportion of Streptococcus within the \textit{Mixed-pathobiont} cluster.
+Focusing on their effects on the Staphylococcus and Streptococcus taxa, the results indicated that having eczema or using steroids was associated with a higher proportion of Staphylococcus and a lower proportion of Streptococcus within the \textit{Mixed-pathobiont} cluster.
 Conversely, in the \textit{Dolo/Coryne-dominant} and \textit{Strep-dominant} clusters, these covariates are associated with a lower abundance of Staphylococcus and a higher abundance of Streptococcus.
-Interestingly, these patterns are supported by studies showing that children with atopic dermatitis (eczema) exhibit significantly elevated nasal and skin colonization by Staphylococcus aureus \citep{azev2023nasal}, and that corticosteroid exposure is associated with shifts in upper‑airway taxa \citep{hartmann2021effects}.
+These patterns were supported by previous studies. \citet{azev2023nasal} reported that children with atopic dermatitis exhibit significantly increased nasal colonization by Staphylococcus aureus, suggesting that host inflammatory conditions can shape upper airway microbial communities. \citet{hartmann2021effects} demonstrated that corticosteroid treatment can significantly alter respiratory microbiome composition, including shifts in major phyla and specific taxa such as Streptococcus and Neisseria.
+These findings provided biological support for the association between eczema or using steroids and the cluster-specific microbial patterns observed in the STICS analysis.

-We then compared the time-to-event distributions of YZ across the three clusters identified by both models.
-To facilitate comparision, we closely followed the steup in \citet{zhou2019upper}.
-Participants were followed for up to 320 days.
-The event of interest was defined as developing at least 2 YZ episodes during the follow-up period.
-Among the 214 participants, 93 experienced two or more YZ episodes, while the remaining 121 either had none or only one.

-The Kaplan-Meier curves corresponding to different clustering approaches are shown in Figure~\ref{app:fig:survival}.
-The curves derived from hierarchical clustering, without incorporating covariate information, exhibited some noticeable separation after about 150 days, with the \textit{Dolo/Coryne-dominant} cluster demonstrating consistently higher survival probabilities than the other two.
-However, the difference was not statistically significant at the 0.05 level (p-value $= 0.11$).
-In contrast, the survival curves based on the DMMR-derived clusters showed a statistically significant difference (p-value $= 0.038$), indicating improved ability to distinguish subgroups at differential risk.